 Under the General Health Act, the Costa Rican Ministry of Health requires that dietetic food products be registered at the Drug Control Department rather than at the Food Control Department.
-This is based in Article 104 of that Act, which defines as medicine all kinds of dietetic foods, foods with any kind of medical substances added, and foods or products claiming health benefits.
+This is based

 The definition for dietetic foods (as defined by the General Health Act, Article 104) is as follows: "Dietetic products are those products used to treat abnormal physical states and to reestablish or modify the individual's organic functions.
 Foods with medical substances added are included in this definition."